totiffany/totiffany.github.io/_posts/2018-03-14-Getting-Started-With-A-Bullet-Journal.md

 My coworkers were the first to tell me about bullet journaling.
 Over lunch they explained that it's a journal and planner all in one, and "whatever you want it to be."
 It seemed too vague and complicated to appeal to me, so I wasn't convinced until I watched [this video](http://bulletjournal.com) by the creator of the bullet journal system.

 I've tried a variety of digital options when it comes to my to-do lists, but have realized I'm forever a pen and paper kind of girl.
 I tend to keep track of things everywhere though – In a spare notebook, on sticky notes, in the calendar on my phone.
-I liked the idea of condensing all that into one place and figured I could give the bullet journal a try.
+I liked the idea of condensing all that into one place and figured I could give bullet journaling a try.

-It only took about 30 minutes to get it all set up, and once I did I filled it in with everything I could think of – birthdays, appointments, my to-do list.
-Sure enough, it felt great to have it all in one spot.
+The bullet journal is described as "an analogue system for a digital age," and it's not nearly as complicated as it sounds.
+It only took about 30 minutes to get my notebook all set up and ready to go.
+I filled it in with anything I could think of – birthdays, appointments, my to-do list.
+Sure enough, it feels great to have it all in one place.
 I've been using mine for just over a year now, and I've gotta say, _it works_.

-For those of you who are new to bullet journaling here are a few tips I've picked up that might help you get started.
-This is honestly what keeps me organized and sane.
+For those of you who are new to the bullet journal here are a few tips I've picked up that might help you get started.
+This thing is honestly what keeps me organized and sane.

 **Learn the basics.**
 There's no way I can explain bullet journaling as well as the creator does in [this video](http://bulletjournal.com), so I highly recommend watching it first.
 He explains the original system for setting up your bullet journal and the meaning behind all those fancy words like "future log" and "migration."
 I had to watch it a couple times before everything clicked, but once I saw the wisdom in it I was sold.